THE ORTHOPAEDIC CENTRE

 Dr Tan has a special interest in the treatment of Shoulder, Knee and Elbow problems.

-He pioneered the technique of implantless arthroscopic rotator cuff shoulder surgery in Singapore.
-He was the first surgeon in Singapore to perform the keyhole rotator cuff repair without using any metal or plastic implants.
+He was an early adopter of the technique of implantless arthroscopic rotator cuff shoulder surgery in Singapore.
+He was the initial surgeon in Singapore to perform the keyhole rotator cuff repair without using any metal or plastic implants.

 In 2007, he was part of the workgroup appointed by Ministry of Health to develop the national clinical practice guidelines in the treatment of Osteoarthritis of the Knee.
 In the same year, he was awarded the inaugural College of Surgeons Gold medal from the Academy of Medicine Singapore for being the most outstanding candidate in the fellowship examination of the Royal College of Surgeons (Orthopaedic Surgery) Edinburgh.